electric-eloquence/gulp/docs/writing-a-plugin/testing.md

 describe('gulp-prefixer', function() {
   describe('in buffer mode', function() {
     it('should prepend text', function(done) {

-      // create the fake file
+      // Create the fake file.
       var fakeFile = new File({
         contents: new Buffer('abufferwiththiscontent')
       });

-      // Create a prefixer plugin stream
+      // Create a prefixer plugin stream.
       var myPrefixer = prefixer('prependthis');

-      // write the fake file to it
+      // Write the fake file to it.
       myPrefixer.write(fakeFile);

-      // wait for the file to come back out myPrefixer.once('data', function(file) {
+      // Wait for the file to come back out. myPrefixer.once('data', function(file) {
-        // make sure it came out the same way it went in assert(file.isBuffer());
+        // Make sure it came out the same way it went in. assert(file.isBuffer());

-        // check the contents
+        // Check the contents.
         assert.equal(file.contents.toString('utf8'), 'prependthisabufferwiththiscontent');
         done();
       });
     });
   });
 });
 ```